-- Sizes 24 to 144 inches (600 to 3,600 mm) in diameter - Wall thickness up to 1 inch (25.4 mm) - Standard nominal lengths from 20 to 55 feet (6 to 17 m) - Rubber gasket joints up to 84 inches (2,100 mm) in diameter - Weld-bell joints up to 144 inches (3,600 mm) in diameter - Butt-welded joints up to 144 inches (3,600 mm) in diameter - Steel Lok-Ring Restrained Joint - Cement-mortar lining meeting the requirements of AWWA C205, including the ability to apply the lining to a thickness exceeding 1 inch (25.4 mm) - NSF/ANSI Standard 61 Certification - External polyethylene tape coating meeting the requirements of AWWA C214 (Contact AMERICAN for a complete list of coatings and linings available.) - Structural pipe or pipe piling in the above dimensions meeting the requirements of ASTM A252 production facilities and the Customer Service Department at AMERICAN's headquarters in Birmingham, Alabama, are quality accredited by the SPFA Quality Certification Program.
+- Sizes 24 to 144 inches (600 to 3,600 mm) in diameter - Wall thickness up to 1 inch (25.4 mm) - Standard nominal lengths from 20 to 55 feet (6 to 17 m) - Rubber gasket joints up to 84 inches (2,100 mm) in diameter - Weld-bell joints up to 144 inches (3,600 mm) in diameter - Butt-welded joints up to 144 inches (3,600 mm) in diameter - Steel Lok-Ring Restrained Joint - Cement-mortar lining meeting the requirements of AWWA C205, including the ability to apply the lining to a thickness exceeding 1 inch (25.4 mm) - NSF/ANSI Standard 61 Certification - Structural pipe or pipe piling in the above dimensions meeting the requirements of ASTM A252 production facilities and the Customer Service Department at AMERICAN's headquarters in Birmingham, Alabama, are quality accredited by the SPFA Quality Certification Program.
 This accreditation certifies AMERICAN's design and fabrication processes meet the highest standards.